 Our most important feature is coverage of the Consumer Electronic Show “CES” in Las Vegas every January.
-This year (2010) we knew we’d be doing some coverage of the new CityCenter project and felt that the Aria and the Vdara would be a great fit to allow us to do more coverage before and during CES 2010.
-For this reason you will see both advertising and some “sponsor posts” covering some of the amazing new technologies at those properties.
+In 2010 we knew we’d be doing some coverage of the new CityCenter project and felt that the Aria and the Vdara would be a great fit to allow us to do more coverage before and during CES 2010.
+For this reason in older posts you will see both advertising and some “sponsor posts” covering some of the technologies at those properties.

 Cirque du Soleil:

 We have attended some Cirque Shows with complimentary tickets and I believe this probably had some influence on my decision to feature them in my upcoming story about the Technology behind Cirque du Soleil.
 Of course the main reason we feature them is that the Cirque shows are the world’s coolest use of theater technology.

 Part of being a freewheeling blog about Technology is the right to make decisions about coverage outside of the strictest confines of one’s sense of journalistic integrity, and we reserve that right.

 Free food and drinks, parties: